- TABLE OF CONTENTS

 A personal experience illustrates what I am talking about.

 I was accepted on faculty to teach at Grand Rapids School of the Bible and Music in the early 1970s.
 I taught English, Christian Education, and I was Dean of Men.
 The school had the usual strict rules of conduct, and it was an era when all Christian schools were at war with many students over dress standards and hair.
 We had quite a struggle with these issues.
 I was told by our prefects (student leaders) that some wretched music was being played in the dorm.
 In faculty meetings there was much misery and discussion about how to get music under control.
+I got fed up with the whining with no action being called for by the school President.
 So, one day during classes, I took my master key, and I went through every dorm room and confiscated some very evil rock music, including an album of the blasphemous Jesus Christ Superstar in the room of the school President's son.

 I also fell into another monster unawares.
 When I came on faculty at the school, no one told me that I was not to teach or say anything about immersion baptism.
 Oh, we had a Baptist doctrine all right, but the President of the school had been raised a Methodist, and he was a sprinkler, the same as Lewis Sperry Chaffer who founded Dallas Seminary.
 One day in a English composition class, a kid asked a strange question.
 "Does the Bible teach immersion baptism?"
 Innocently, I opened the Bible to Romans 6 and showed the class that immersion is the best mode of baptism to show the death, burial, and resurrection of Christ and the believer in Christ.